sinan2000/recaptcha/README.md

    1. `git fetch upstream`
    2. `git rebase upstream/main`
    3. `git push origin main`

-      Sometimes you may need to use `git push --force origin main`.
-Only use this flag the first time you push after you rebased, and be careful as you might overwrite your teammates' changes.
+      Sometimes you may need to use git push --force origin main.
+Only use this flag the first time you push after you rebased, and be careful as you might overwrite someone' changes.

 ## Installing Dependencies
 To install the project dependencies run: